Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/infrastructure/computing/_index.md

 AKS support the latest versions of Kubernetes.

-See a [list](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions) over Supported Kubernetes Versions
+See a [list](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions) over Supported Kubernetes Versions.

+The Altinn DevOps team [upgrades](https://docs.microsoft.com/nb-no/azure/aks/upgrade-cluster) the different Kubernetes Clusters.

+## Azure Functions Apps

+Azure Functions is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
+Instead of worrying about deploying and maintaining servers, the cloud infrastructure provides all the up-to-date servers needed to keep your applications running.

+In Altinn 3 we use Azure Function Apps to the following

+- [Data Cleanup](https://github.com/Altinn/altinn-studio/tree/master/src/Altinn.Platform/Altinn.Platform.Storage/DataCleanup) : A application for cleaning up data
+- [CosmosBackup](https://github.com/Altinn/altinn-studio/tree/master/src/Altinn.Platform/Altinn.Platform.Storage/CosmosBackup)  : A application that backup data for cosmos DB in to a blob storage.

-## Development machines
+## Virtual machines

-### Virtual Images
+### Developer machines

-We use Virtual Images hosted in Azure.
+Our developer machines are hosted as virtual machines in Azure.